 Q:A strip signal is split in two parts with a certain ratio.
 This ratio has probably an optimum, since it does not work if the ratio is 1 or 0.
 This issue is not addressed at all.

+A: 已在论文中补充

-A: In order to select the optimized width ratio of the two induced strips, we used ANSYS's software Designer and SIwave to simulate signal integrity.
+In order to study the …relationship…., we used ANSYS's software Designer and SIwave to simulate signal integrity.
 The relationship between the larger signal and the smaller signal at different ratios have been shown in Fig. 2.
-It's necessary to ensure that not only the signals on the two induced strip have enough difference, but also the smaller signal can be distinguished easily from noise.
-The Fig. 3 shows the output signal of each channel when the width ratio is 2.
-It can be seen from Fig. 3 that the smaller signal has enough recognition degree from noise.
-As a result, we took the width ratio of 2:1.
+It's necessary to ensure that not only the signals from the two induced strip have enough difference, but also the smaller signal can be distinguished easily from crosstalk and noise.
+Fig. 3 shows the output signal of each channel when the width ratio is 2.
+It can be seen from Fig. 3 that the smaller signal has enough recognition degree from crosstalk.

 Fig.2. the output signal of wide strip and narrow strip under different width ratio